Caring for an elderly parent can be difficult but even moreso when they are resistive and refuse help.

 - cognitive decline issues such as dementia and Alzheimer’s

-So, when dealing with a stubborn elderly mother or other senior loved one it’s important to know WHY they are being stubborn and to work from there.
+So, when dealing with stubborn aging parents or other senior loved ones who refuse help it’s important to know WHY they are being stubborn and to work from there.

 1) If they’ve always been that way – well – there’s no changing them.
 Accept that their decisions are their own and they will end up facing the consequences of those decisions.

-2) If they are angry, resentful and lonely – listen to them, try to get them to express what they are feeling and why.
+2) If they are angry, resentful and lonely – listen to your aging parents, try to get them to express what they are feeling and why.
 Don’t judge them, accept what they are feeling and just keep asking questions.
 Help them to work through their feelings and to essentially answer their own questions and solve their own issues.

 3) If they are scared – again, listen to their fears, help them to express what they are feeling and thinking.
 If you can get them to accept some counseling from a therapist or their clergy – that might help.

 4) If they are losing their hearing – if hearing aids don’t work then set up situations where they are not in a loud restaurant or crowded room.
 Make sure that you and others speak to them directly in a quiet environment so they can hear.
-Work to include them in every conversation – don’t assume they heard you.
+Work to include your aging parents in every conversation – don’t assume they heard you.

 5) If they are suffering from dementia or Alzheimer’s – again – there is not much that you can do except to redirect them to other topics and do your best to do what needs to get done.
-So, if they refuse their medication – talk to your doctor or nurse about ways to hide that medicine in food or drinks, etc.
+So, if your loved one refuses their medication – talk to your doctor or nurse about ways to hide that medicine in food or drinks, etc.

 How To Get Elderly Parents To Accept Help

-Although, until the very end, my mother would initially fight off any help, we did win many battles with her through patience and reasoning.
+Until the very end, my mother would initially refuse help, but we did win many battles with her through patience and reasoning.
 We knew she was a very pragmatic person and we used that to help us to help her.

 1. Lay The Groundwork Early